mrsahin101/BOOKS/Embedded_Systems/FreeRTOS/Mastering_the_FreeRTOS_Real_Time_Kernel/Chapter3_Task_Management/Notes.md

 ## The Idle Task and Idle Task Hook
 - Idle Task is always in **READY** State.
 Idle task is created by <code>vTaskStartScheduler</code>.
 Idle task has **lowest prioiriy(Priority Zero)**.

-- If application uses the <code>vTaskDelete()</code> API function then it is essential that Idle task is not starved of processin time.
+- If application uses the <code>vTaskDelete()</code> API function then it is essential that Idle task is not starved of processing time.
 Because Idle task is responsible for cleaning up kernel resources after task has been deleted.

 - It is possible use **idle hook** function(This function is called once every idle task iteration).
 Idle hook is used to measure the amount of spare processing capacity.